 Best Budget Destinations in Britain

-- Glasgow: Scotland’s most vibrant city has better street art, better music, and arguably better curry than Edinburgh — with accommodation and food costs significantly lower.
+- Glasgow: Scotland’s liveliest city has better street art, better music, and arguably better curry than Edinburgh — with accommodation and food costs significantly lower.
 The Kelvingrove Art Gallery and Museum (free), the Riverside Museum (free), and the Hunterian Museum (free) are all world-class.
 The city’s café culture and music scene are among the best in Britain.

 - The Yorkshire Dales and Moors: Free hiking, free viewpoints, free village wandering — and some of the most beautiful countryside in England.
 York makes an excellent base, with its free city walls walk and the free National Railway Museum (the world’s finest).